akshaykhairmode/wscli/README.md

 ## TODO

-* **Enhanced Slash Commands:** Implement additional slash commands, such as reading binary files from a path and sending them to the server.
+- **Enhanced Slash Commands:** Implement additional slash commands, such as reading binary files from a path and sending them to the server.
-* **gzip support:** Support for gzip responses.
-* **Basic Load Generation:** Add basic load generation capabilities from interactive mode using slash commands.
+- **Basic Load Generation:** Add basic load generation capabilities from interactive mode using slash commands.
-* **Listener:** Add listener to start websocket server.
+- **Listener:** Add functionality to start a WebSocket server.